 Apache Kafka is a distributed message broker designed to handle large volumes of real-time data efficiently.
-Unlike traditional brokers like ActiveMQ and RabbitMQ, Kafka runs as a cluster of one or more servers which makes it highly scalable and due to this distributed nature it has inbuilt fault-tolerance while delivering higher throughput when compared to its counterparts
+Unlike traditional brokers like ActiveMQ and RabbitMQ, Kafka runs as a cluster of one or more servers which makes it highly scalable and due to this distributed nature it has inbuilt fault tolerance while delivering higher throughput when compared to its counterparts

-Implementation Steps Single Node
+Implementation of Single Node Kafka

-3.1.1.
 Installing Java

 sudo apt-get update